dsckiet/breast-cancer-app-ml/README_Project.md

 ## Functionalities
-- [ ]  Predict if patient's data predicts between 'Benign' and 'Maligant'. <br>
+- [ ]  Predict if patient's data predicts between 'Benign' and 'Maligant'. <br>      <dl>
+	<dt><b>Benign</b></dt><dd>'Benign' cancer is the cancer which doesn't spread and are non cancerous.
+In most cases, a doctor diagnosing a tumor as benign will most likely be left alone.
+Benign tumors are not generally aggressive around the surrounding tissue and in some cases, may continue to grow.
+If the tumor continues to grow and cause discomfort by pressing against surrounding organs and causing pain, the tumor would be removed.</dd>
-	'Benign' cancer is the cancer which doesn't spread whereas 'Malignant' cancer cells spread across the body making it very dangerous.
+	<dt><b>Malignant</b></dt><dd>'Malignant' cancer cells spread across the body making it very dangerous.
+Malignant tumors are aggressive and cancerous because damage the surrounding tissue and may be removed depending on the cancerous and aggressive on the severity or aggressiveness of the tumor.</dd></dl>
-- [ ]  < ADD FUNCTIONALITY >
+- [ ]  Helps in visualization of the dataset using Maps and graphs and provide a basic idea of the dataset.

 <br>